 Bongs are simple, powerful ways to consume dry herb.
 They require very little technical knowledge and can be found almost anywhere.
 Keeping your bong clean is going to be vitally important – because the cleanliness of the water and parts of the bong will almost certainly affect the flavor (and your experience).
-The basics of cleaning your bong are universal and simple – just make sure you are properly removing built-up resin and residue and removing smelly, tainted bong water.
+The basics of cleaning your bong or really any smoking pipe at that is a universal and simple – just make sure you are properly removing built-up resin and residue and removing smelly, tainted bong water.
 Important places to pay attention to are the stem, bowl, and water chamber and any additional modifications such as an ice catcher or percolators.
 The specifics of different cleaners, scrapers, types of bongs, etc. will all vary and require a little more research (thoughtfully explored throughout this article).
 Just make sure you are cleaning your bong regularly and often enough to avoid substantial buildup of resin and other materials.

 Here we will outline the specifics, step-by-step, of cleaning your bong.
 Before going into detail, you should obtain some sort of cleaning materials and cleaner for your bong.
 As far as materials, other than cleaner, you will probably want some kind of rag(s) or paper towel(s) to make sure that you are going to be wiping away the resin, cleaner, and water.
 As far as rags are concerned, just make sure you don’t get something that will leave behind fibers because this could affect your bong’s taste or performance later.

-When considering cleaners, there are multiple options available including: isopropyl alcohol, bong cleaners, vinegar, or a liquid-and-salt solution.
+When considering cleaners, there are multiple options available including: isopropyl rubbing alcohol, bong cleaners, pipe cleaners, baking soda, vinegar, or a liquid-and-salt solution.
 These can be accompanied, or used instead of, various mechanical cleaners such as a Happy Daddy scraper tool or a Four20 Rod that help get those hard to reach places.
 Now, let’s explore the steps themselves:

-As mentioned earlier, there are a couple of different bong cleaning options.
+As mentioned earlier, there are a couple of different bong cleaning methods.
 Listed below are some good options for cleaning your bong:

 We talked a bit about making sure that you remove the bowl piece and allow it to soak inside a container of some sort.
-Especially because this piece is much smaller and more intricate than your bong and builds up more resin, it is a good idea to spend a little more time soaking, definitely scraping and rinsing.
+Especially because this small piece is more intricate than your bong and builds up more resin, it is a good idea to spend a little more time soaking, definitely scraping and rinsing.

 A percolator bong is going to be cleaned using the steps listed above.
 The main idea, however, is that greater attention to detail is necessary when cleaning these bongs.
 Your percolators perform admirably at distilling and adding oxygen to your hits, however, this means that it takes more work to make to get them super clean and working as they should.
 Don’t be afraid to spend a little time to make sure the percolators are properly cleaned and properly rinsed, it will be worth it.